Helix Bridge: Construction

 The Helix is fabricated from approximately 650 tonnes of Duplex Stainless Steel and 1000 tonnes of carbon steel used in the temporary structure and also helping the bridge to get the helix shape.
 The construction began in 2007.
 It was officially opened on 24 April 2010 but partially accessible.
 The entire bridge was opened on 18 July 2010 to complete the entire walkway around Marina Bay.

 Fabrication

-Before any work began on the actual bridge, a mock-up was made of carbon steel to try and preempt certain difficulties.
-Fabrication of the elements worked from the North to the South, components being assembled into segments that could manage the Singapore roads.
+Before any work began on the bridge, a mock-up was made from carbon steel to try to preempt any construction difficulties.
+Fabrication of the elements worked from north to south; components were assembled into segments that could manage the Singapore roads.
 A trial assembly was done before delivery to site to identify any prefabrication errors.

 Quality control

 The duplex stainless steel used is susceptible to contamination by carbon or zinc dust.
 So a dedicated workshop was specially set up to keep members for the Helix separate from other carbon and nitrogen steels.